getachew/hyperledger-server/README.md

    reference your Postgres user
 3. Create a database with `mix ecto.create`
 4. Run the migrations with `mix ecto.migrate`
+5. Run `npm install` to install tools for asset compilation
-5. Start the server with `mix phoenix.server`
+6. Start the server with `mix phoenix.server`

 The server should now be running at `localhost:4000`.